pvcraven/web-development-class/source/semester_2/13_cookies/cookies.rst

 .. image:: cookie_screen.png

 Here is the HTML.
 Nothing really special here.
+We have a form that takes in values for the cookie id, and the cookie value that we want to set.

 .. literalinclude:: cookie_demo.html
     :linenos: